Comparing the orbital angular momentum and magnetic moment of magnons in the Kagome antiferromagnet with negative spin chirality: Conclusion

 \section{Conclusion}

 In this work, we conducted a detailed comparison between the OMM and OAM of magnons in a negative vector chirality Kagome antiferromagnet under an external magnetic field.
-By contrasting the thermodynamic definition of the OMM with the wave packet based definition of the OAM, we revealed that the two quantities exhibit markedly different equilibrium behaviors.
-In particular, the OMM develops a strong and singular field-induced variation near the $\Gamma$ point, whereas the OAM remains nearly field-insensitive.
-This behavior reflects its geometric origin tied to the Berry curvature and its interband character.
+By contrasting the thermodynamic definition of the OMM with the wave packet based definition of the OAM, we showed that these two quantities exhibit markedly different equilibrium behaviors.

-Despite these contrasting static behaviors, their transport responses behave surprisingly similarly.
-Because the Nernst response is dominated by inter-band effects, whereas the equilibrium averages mainly reflect intra-band contributions, the OMM and OAM yield similar Nernst behaviors despite their contrasting equilibrium distributions.
-This finding highlights that the transverse thermal transport of magnon orbital degrees of freedom is governed predominantly by geometric structures embedded in the band topology, rather than by the detailed field dependence of each observable.
+Despite the clear difference in their equilibrium responses, the OMM and OAM Nernst coefficients show similar temperature and magnetic-field dependences.
+This similarity arises because the transport response is governed mainly by the $\mathcal{O}$-Berry curvature, a band geometry related quantity that is relatively insensitive to the magnetic field in the present system.
+Taken together, these results show that equilibrium moments and transverse thermal transport reflect different aspects of magnon orbital dynamics.
+While the equilibrium OMM is sensitive to the field-induced modification near the $\Gamma$ point, the transport response is controlled more robustly by the geometric structure of the magnon bands.

-Our results therefore suggest that, although the equilibrium values of the OMM and OAM can differ significantly due to their distinct intraband and interband origins, respectively, their Nernst responses may nonetheless exhibit similar trends.
-This convergence in transport response, despite the distinct static behaviors of the OMM and OAM, points to common geometric ingredients rooted in the Berry curvature and interband band geometry governing their Nernst signals.
-We expect this observation for the system considered here may hold in other magnonic platforms as well.
+Our results clarify the distinctions and similarity between the OMM and OAM of magnons as chargeless bosonic quasiparticles, and provide a understanding of orbital responses of magnons in Kagome lattices and other magnonic systems with nontrivial band geometry.

 \acknowledgements We acknowledge support from the National Research Foundation of Korea (NRF), funded by the Korean government (MSIT) (Grants No. RS-2024-00356270 and No. RS-2024-00410027).
 J.M.L. acknowledges support from Quantum Horizons Alberta.
-We thank Suik Cheon, Seungyun Han, Jeonghun Sohn, and Hojun Lee for valuable discussions.
+We thank Seungyun Han, Jeonghun Sohn, and Hojun Lee for valuable discussions.